TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Codify.md

 <br />

-When we run the script it asks us for a password:
+When we run the script it asks us for a `password`:

 <br />